kyokomi/caladbolg/README.md

 # caladbolg
-caladbolg is a tool to send a coverage report to slack.
+caladbolg is a tool to send a go test coverage report to slack.